dpedwards/dotnet-core-micro-rabbit/README.md

 **If you enjoy this project, please consider [supporting me](https://www.paypal.me/dare2101) for developing and maintaining it.**

 [![Support via PayPal](https://cdn.rawgit.com/twolfson/paypal-github-button/1.0.0/dist/button.svg)](https://www.paypal.me/dare2101)

----

-## Contributing

-Having trouble working with the project?
-Found a typo in the documentation?
-Interested in adding a feature or [fixing a bug](https://github.com/dpedwards/dotnet-core-micro-rabbit/issues)?
-Then by all means [submit an issue](https://github.com/dpedwards/dotnet-core-micro-rabbit/issues/new) or [pull request](https://help.github.com/articles/using-pull-requests/).
-If this is your first pull request, it may be helpful to read up on the [GitHub Flow](https://guides.github.com/introduction/flow/) first.

 ### Pull Requests